-Do you ever feel the same way?
-Do you wonder how life could feel new when you feel like you’re barely accomplishing enough to make it through today?
-Maybe, we can still work on our goals, but just approach them in a new way, and then they might energize us rather than drain us.
+Maybe, we can still work on our goals, but just approach them in a new way, and then they might fulfill us right in the middle of the journey.

 At the risk of sounding too simple, it’s gratitude and mindfulness that can change our lives from the ground up.

 One of the most beautiful things about gratitude is that you can use it as a starting point to enter life mindfully.
-Pause here, though, because the relationship is mutual: you can enter gratitude through mindfulness too.
-Whichever way you enter, life tends to feel vibrant all over again—somehow, like new.
+And the relationship is mutual: you can enter gratitude through mindfulness too.
+Whichever way you enter, life tends to feel, somehow, like new.

 Abundance isn’t something to attain, but something to tune into.

 It’s easy to forget how rich we are just because we’re alive.

 You don’t have to wait until the goal is behind you to feel the life that is in you and all around you.

 I hope you stop long enough to appreciate who and where you are.
 I hope you try out gratitude sincerely enough until you feel like everything has returned to you, renewed.

 . . .